 Building Your Own Sync Solution

-You’ll need to handle API versioning, rate limiting, error recovery, data transformation, conflict resolution, retry logic, and security, all while keeping up with platform API changes on both ends.
+Custom integration sounds straightforward at first.
+Two systems, one API each, some glue code in the middle.
+In practice, you end up maintaining authentication, rate limiting, error recovery, data transformation, conflict resolution, retry logic, and security, all while keeping up with API changes on both ends.
 The ongoing maintenance cost typically exceeds the initial build cost within the first year.

 We didn’t go down the road of developing a solution ourselves purely due to resource limitation because if we developed it, we’d have to maintain it and make regular improvements.